 But why do some of us think taking out the trash is an act of affection while others view it as a necessary evil?
 It all comes down to what kind of person you are and how you express (or don’t express) your feelings for someone else.

 Sure, plenty of guys say I love you when they leave for work or when they come home from work.
-But saying those three little words isn’t going to cut it if your partner’s primary 5 love languages in relationships are Quality Time, Words of Affirmation, Receiving Gifts, Acts of Service, or Physical Touch.
+But saying those three little words isn’t going to cut it if your partner’s primary love language in relationships are Quality Time, Words of Affirmation, Receiving Gifts, Acts of Service, or Physical Touch.

 So, how can you tell which category your lover falls into?
 There’s no right way to go about figuring out each other’s love languages; however, there are several things you can do (or ask!) that may help reveal each other’s primary language.
-These 5 love languages in relationships are extremely important to keep the relationship afloat.
+These love languages are extremely important to keep the relationship afloat.

-5. Physical touch
+5. Physical Touch

 The first love language is physical touch.
 This person needs lots of hugs, pats on the back, and long hand-holding sessions.
 Don’t let them get bored; make sure you have lots of playful ways to touch each other regularly.
 Find out what kinds of touches they like best: a squeeze of your hand, a peck on their lips or cheek, a loving caress down their arm?